Last Updated on

 Cryogenic temperature refers to a range of about -150℃ (-238℉) to absolute zero (-273℃ or -460℉.)
 This range is considered the temperature at which molecular motion comes as close as possible to stopping altogether.
 A cryostat maintains its temperature using a freezing chamber and cryogenic gas.

 Cryostats use a number of refrigeration methods to achieve these low temperatures, including helium baths with liquid helium or liquid nitrogen.
 Other cryogenic fluids that may be used to cool a cryostat include argon, oxygen, and nitrogen.

 A cryostat is made up of five parts that serve important functions for various experiments.
-These are the: freezing shelf, specimen holders, microtome, blade holder, and anti-roll guides.
+These are the: freezing chamber or shelf, specimen holders, microtome, blade holder, and anti-roll guides.